vlobachev/exdevops/README.md

 ### Production
 1) The application should run on Linux Server
 2) It should be served by a WSGI server.
-Read how to deploy Django app (here)[https://docs.djangoproject.com/en/3.0/howto/deployment/wsgi/]
+Read how to deploy Django app [here](https://docs.djangoproject.com/en/3.0/howto/deployment/wsgi/)
-3) The app should be run with enviro APP_CONFIG_PATH=./configs/prod.env
+3) The app should be run with environment value APP_CONFIG_PATH=./configs/prod.env
 4) Use Postgres as database (DSN psql://user:password@db/app?application_name=simple_app)
 5) Use Redis as Cache